pratiksha-naikk/Twitter-Data-Analysis-To-Identify-Urban-Issues/README.md

 ## Steps :

 ### Data Scraping and Manual Labelling
 Gaining access to Twitter data is a simple process.
 First we applied for a developer account.
-After our request was approved,we scraped tweets with the user location 'Mumbai' with the help of Tweepy.
+After our request was approved,we scraped tweets with the user location 'Mumbai'.
+Python library Tweepy was used in the process.
 Tweepy is an open-sourced library, hosted on GitHub and enables Python to communicate with Twitter platform and use its API.
 If you need more information on how to use Tweepy you can go to http://docs.tweepy.org/en/latest/getting_started.html

 After gathering tweets from Mumbai region, we concluded that we can majorly categorise them into these 17 sections: